Earn Alaska MVP Status

 Alaska Airlines Mileage Plan is one of only a few distance based frequent flyer programs and thereby creates some interesting opportunities for customers seeking elite status.
-Alaska's lowest elite tier is achieved through earning 20K miles flying with Alaska or 25K miles on qualifying partner airlines.
+Alaska's lowest elite tier is achieved through earning 20K miles flying with Alaska or qualifying partner airlines.
 The Alaska Partner page details which partner marketed flights earn elite qualifying miles and the specific earn rate for each eligible fare class.

 The partner earning chart for Qantas shows that any eligible flight booked through Qantas and credited to Alaska earns miles equal to 100% of the number of miles flown.
 This means that a flight distance of 10,000 miles would earn a minimum of 10,000.
 If you actually want to earn status with only one flight, you'll have to do a long flight with as many stops as possible since that increases the flight miles.

 One of my favorite things to do in life is find ways to stack promotions to make my money go further and every once in a while the stars align.
 It just so happens that Alaska, Amex and Founderscard are running concurrent promotions for travel with Qantas airlines.

 Amex Offer: Spend $700 on Qantas, get $150 or 15k Membership Rewards Points back OR Spend $1200 and get $250 statement credit

 Alaska Double Miles Promo: Earn double miles on Qantas flights to Sydney, Melbourne, and Brisbane from Los Angeles, San Francisco, New York, and Dallas.